mighdoll/wgsl-linker/packages/mini-parse/doc/TaggedParserCombinators.md

 function seq(...parsers: Parser<any, any>[] ): Parser<???, ???> {}
 ```

-The TypeScript challenge is to fill in those `???` types.
+The challenge is to fill in those `???` types in TypeScript.
-Read [TypeScript Type Tricks For Records] for a detailed explanation
+For a detailed explanation
-of the TypeScript tricks.
+of the TypeScript tricks read [TypeScript Type Tricks For Records].
-See
+Or go straight for
 [CombinatorTypes.ts](https://github.com/mighdoll/wgsl-linker/tree/main/packages/mini-parse/src/CombinatorTypes.ts)
 for the implementation for [mini-parse].